hervegirod/fxsvgimage/README.md

 Note that contrary to other existing libraries, this library has no external dependencies (including Batik)

+# History
+## 0.1
+- Initial release of the library

+## 0.2
+- Support percentages when appropriate (for example for GradientStop definitions)
+- Support some RadialGradient definitions
+- Allow to specify default SnapshotParameters in the SVGImage
+- Use a class to specify the parameters for the SVG loading

 # Usage
 Just calls one of the static `load` methods, for example:
 ~~~~